The Working Groups will each focus on one of the themes of common interest

 This Working Group will aim promoting better achievements in basic skills and the successful conclusion of education and training pathways by all learners; education for the green transition; enhancing competence and motivation in the education profession.

 It will support the implementation and follow-up of the forthcoming Council Recommendation on Pathways to School Success by promoting mutual learning and the exchange of best practices, including on issues related to well-being at school.

 Will support the follow-up to the Council Recommendation on education for environmental sustainability and will promote mutual learning and exchange on how education can support the move to a greener and more sustainable Europe, including the development of sustainability competences.

-This Working Group will support Member States’ and other participating countries’ reforms to maximise the potential of higher education systems.
-This will include the promotion of the transformation of the higher education sector, as well as the preparation of graduates for our changing societies and labour markets, and finally, the contribution to building a stronger Europe through enhancing Europe's innovation capacity on the way towards a European Education Area by 2025, in line with the forthcoming European Strategy for Universities.
-The Working Group will facilitate synergies between the education and the research and innovation missions of higher education institutions, in the context of the European Education Area and the European Research Area, while ensuring consistency with the European Higher Education Area.
+This working group will support the reforms of EU Member States and other participating countries seeking to maximise the potential of their higher education systems.
+Supporting reforms will include promoting the transformation of the higher education sector, as well as preparing graduates for changing societies and labour markets.
+This also involves contributing to building a stronger Europe by enhancing Europe's innovation capacity as part of the efforts to achieve the European Education Area by 2025, in line with the European Strategy for Universities.
+The working group will do so by promoting mutual learning on policy reform within national education systems and by discussing European higher education policy initiatives at a technical level.
+The working group will facilitate synergies between the education and the research and innovation missions of higher education institutions, in the context of the European Education Area and the European Research Area, while ensuring consistency with the European Higher Education Area.

 The main objective of the Working Group is to enable technical exchanges, which will help Member States implement the principles and objectives of